mark-watson/docs-qa/README.md

-# Common Lisp library for Documents Question Answering Using OpenAI GPT3 APIs
+# Common Lisp library for Documents Question Answering Using OpenAI GPT3 APIs and a Local Embeddings Vector Database

 From my book URI: https://leanpub.com/lovinglisp